Sid Hatfield: Biography

 Both men arrived in Welch on August 1, 1921, unarmed and accompanied by their wives.
 Several Baldwin–Felts men shot them on the McDowell County Courthouse steps.
 Hit in the arm, and three or four times in the chest, Hatfield died instantly.
 Chambers was shot several more times, as his wife tried to defend him, and finished off with a bullet in the head by Charles Lively.
-None of the Baldwin-Felts detectives was ever convicted of Hatfield's assassination: they claimed they had acted "in self-defense".
+None of the Baldwin-Felts detectives were ever convicted of Hatfield's assassination: they claimed they had acted "in self-defense".
 To this day, the bullet marks from the assassins are visible on the sandstone stairs of the courthouse.

 There was an outpouring of grief for the fallen local heroes at the funeral, which was attended by at least 3,000 people, and conducted with full honors from the Odd Fellows, Knights of Pythias and Redmen (he was a member of all of these organizations).